cloud66/help-old/_posts/tutorials/2012-01-03-nginx-auth.md

 <li>HTTP: Line <i>122</i></li>
 <li>HTTPS: Line <i>197</i></li>
 </ul>
+<br/><br/>

-This will read your password file from your repository directory on the server.
-Once you save that configuration, it will apply immediately on your server.
+<p>This will read your password file from your repository directory on the server.
+Once you save that configuration, it will apply immediately on your server.</p>
 </ol>